nboierzyc/nboierzyc.github.io/_pages/about.md

   - /about.html
 ---
 Hi, welcome to my homepage. <br>
 I am a forth year undergraduate student at Zhejiang University - University of Illinois Urbana Champaign Institute.
-I once did research under the guidance of [Prof Gaoang Wang](https://person.zju.edu.cn/gaoangwang)  and [Prof Yuxiong Wang](https://yxw.web.illinois.edu/).
-And you can find my CV [here](https://nboierzyc.github.io/files/CV.pdf)
+During my university experience, I spent one year in CVNext Lab of Zhejiang University under the guidance of [Prof Gaoang Wang](https://cvnext.github.io/), and spend another year in UIUC advsing by [Prof Yuxiong Wang](https://yxw.web.illinois.edu/).<br>
+You can find my CV [here](https://nboierzyc.github.io/files/CV.pdf)

 Research Interest
 ======
-I have a strong research interest on Computer Vision and Machine Learning, especially in the topics of 3D resconstruction of human and objects from videos, as well as their interactions.
+I have a strong research interest on Computer Vision and Machine Learning, likes the topics of 3D resconstruction of human and objects from videos, as well as their interactions.

 **Publications**
 ======